Alberto De Bortoli Principal Software Engineer @ Just Eat Takeaway, London.

 PreludeFastlane is widely used by iOS teams all around the world.
 It became the standard de facto to automate common tasks such as building apps, running tests, and uploading builds to App Store Connect.
 Fastlane has been recently moved under the Mobile Native Foundation which is amazing as Google

-- Get ready with the latest beta releaseson September 22, 2025 at 2:00 pm
+- Get ready with the latest beta releaseson February 16, 2026 at 3:00 pm

 Use Your Loaf – iOS Development News & Tips Recent content on Use Your Loaf – iOS Development News & Tips